c-heat16/learning_player_form/README.md

 In a system with a modern CPU and solid-state storage, it will take roughly 4.5 seconds to construct the at-bats for an individual game.
 By default, the script will try to utilize 4 threads to construct the records.
 This can be adjusted by changing the value of the `N_WORKERS` variable in the `construct_at_bat_records.sh` script.
-When 16 threads are used, it will take roughly 1 hours for the script to complete processing.
+When 16 threads are used, it will take roughly 1 hour for the script to complete processing.
 Records for each season will take up about 10.5 GB, so for all five seasons, so ~55 GB of free space is required.

 Once the at-bat records are constructed, the script will begin to aggregate at-bat records by player in chronological